Diyakharel1/Diyakharel1/README.md

 ---

 ## 💫 About Me
-🎓 Second-year BSc (Hons) Computer Science student with a focus on Artificial Intelligence at **Sunway College Kathmandu**
+🎓 Second-year BSc (Hons) Computer Science with Artificial Intelligence student at **Sunway College Kathmandu**  in associate with Birmingham City University,UK
 🌱 Learning to build smart, data-driven solutions with real-world impact
 🌟 Passionate about AI/ML, Data Science, and meaningful tech innovation
 📍 Based in Chundevi, Bhaktapur | Kathmandu Valley, Nepal